TeseoLou/clancy-nook-walking-tours/README.md

 </div>

 #### Core Pages & Sections
-1. Homepage:
+1. **Homepage:**
-   - Serves as the entry point and provides a structured overview of Clancy Nook’s offerings.
+   - Served as the entry point and provided a structured overview of Clancy Nook’s offerings.
-   - Contains the About section and a Featured Tours section, which links directly to detailed tour pages.
+   - Contained the About section and a Featured Tours section, linking directly to detailed tour pages.

-2. Tours Page:
+2. **Tours Page:**
    - The core service page listing available walking tours.
-   - Contains individual tour sections (e.g., A Tale of Two Cities, True Crime in Ancoats).
+   - Contained individual tour sections (e.g., *A Tale of Two Cities, True Crime in Ancoats*).
-   - Integrates Booking Guidance, which directs users to external platforms for reservations.
+   - Integrated Booking Guidance, directing users to external platforms for reservations.

-3. Gallery Page:
+3. **Gallery Page:**
-   - Displays images from past tours in an interactive format.
+   - Displayed images from past tours in an interactive format.

-4. Reviews Page:
+4. **Reviews Page:**
-   - Highlights feedback from previous participants.
+   - Highlighted feedback from previous participants.
-   - Integrates Feedback Guidance, linking users to external review platforms.
+   - Integrated Feedback Guidance, linking users to external review platforms.

-5. Contact Page:
+5. **Contact Page:**
-   - Provides direct access for inquiries.
+   - Provided direct access for inquiries.
-   - Features a Contact Form with interactive fields and submission validation.
+   - Featured a Contact Form with interactive fields and submission validation.

-#### Supporting Functional Pages
+### Supporting Functional Pages

-1. 404 Error Page:
+1. **404 Error Page:**
-   - Prevents frustration by guiding users back to the homepage or relevant sections.
+   - Prevented frustration by guiding users back to the homepage or relevant sections.

-2. Success Page:
+2. **Success Page:**
-   - Confirms form submissions and provides next-step options.
+   - Confirmed form submissions and provided next-step options.

 #### Navigation & Linking

-1. Primary navigation:
+1. **Primary Navigation:**
-   - Sticky navbar provides constant access to key pages.
+   - A **sticky navbar** provided constant access to key pages.

-2. Secondary navigation:
+2. **Secondary Navigation:**
-   - Fixed footer provides additional access to key pages.
+   - A **fixed footer** offered additional access to key pages.

-3. Internal linking:
+3. **Internal Linking:**
-   - Featured tours on the homepage link to corresponding tour sections.
+   - Featured tours on the homepage linked to corresponding tour sections.

-4. External linking:
+4. **External Linking:**
-   - Eventbrite and TripAdvisor buttons direct users to booking and review platforms.
+   - **Eventbrite** and **TripAdvisor** buttons directed users to booking and review platforms.
-   - Fixed footer contains links to instagram, facebook and linkedin.
+   - The **fixed footer** contained links to Instagram, Facebook, and LinkedIn.

 ---

-### **Skeleton** (2.4)
+## **Skeleton** (2.4)
-The Skeleton Plane in UX design builds upon the Structure Plane, refining the foundational layout into a tangible, user-friendly interface.
-While the Structure Plane established how the website’s content and navigation are organized, the Skeleton Plane focuses on how users interact with these elements, ensuring a seamless and intuitive experience.
-This includes defining how navigation, interactive features, and responsiveness contribute to a fluid user journey.
+The **Skeleton Plane** in UX design built upon the **Structure Plane**, refining the foundational layout into a tangible, user-friendly interface.
+While the Structure Plane established how the website’s content and navigation were organized, the Skeleton Plane focused on how users interacted with these elements, ensuring a seamless and intuitive experience.
+This included defining how navigation, interactive features, and responsiveness contributed to a fluid user journey.

 Navigation design was introduced in the Structure Plane to establish a clear hierarchy and logical content flow.
-In the Skeleton Plane, this concept is further refined into visual and interactive navigation elements that guide users efficiently through the site.
+In the **Skeleton Plane**, this concept was further refined into visual and interactive navigation elements that efficiently guided users through the site.

 The Skeleton Plane introduces three aspects of user experience: